zxue/deploying-and-troubleshooting-maximo-predict/README.md

 1. IoT Pod Errors

-If IoT appears active in MAS workspace, but some IoT pods are in errors, you can proceed with Monitor and Predict deployment and fix the errors later.
+If IoT appears active in MAS workspace, but some IoT pods are in errors, you can proceed with Monitor and Predict deployment.
+The failed pods are usually failed jobs and replaced with ones that are finished.
+You can leave them there or delete them.

 ![OpenShift IoT pods](./media/openshift-iot-pods.png)